pawelrozek/apiops_config_convertor/README.md

 ## Usage:

 To use the script, download the bash script and run it using ./converter.sh.
-If you supply filename as input, you will not be asked for filename.
+If you supply filename as input, (./converter.sh configuration.prd.yaml) you will not be asked for filename at runtime.
+If you don't provide a file name, you will be asked at the start of the program.
-For best results, please have the script in the same directory as your file.
+For best results, please have the script in the same directory as your configuration file.